When to Worry About Abdominal Pain

 When Should You Worry About Abdominal Pain?

 Location is important, but the nature of the pain itself is even more so.
 Here are some of the things that make stomach pain more worrisome:

 Severity: Pain that wakes you up out of your sleep or stops you in your tracks is always worth worrying about.

 Persistence: Pain that’s continuous or lasting more than 10 minutes is more worrisome than intermittent, brief pain.

-Tenderness: Doctors use the term tenderness to signify pain that results when the body part is pressed upon.
+Tenderness: Doctors use the term tenderness to describe pain you feel when the body part is pressed upon.
 From a patient’s perspective, tenderness is when movement makes the pain worse.
 If your abdominal pain gets worse when you move or push on a spot, that’s worrisome.

 Loss of appetite: When a serious problem happens in the abdomen, the body shuts down digestion.
-Things stop moving through the digestive tract and the person feels nauseated and doesn’t want to eat.
+Things stop moving through the digestive tract and you feel nauseated and don’t want to eat.
 It’s rare for someone with appendicitis, for example, to want to eat anything.
 Significant weight loss as a result of this appetite slump is especially worrisome.

-Blood in bowel movements: Painless bleeding is not as big of a concern, as it’s usually from hemorrhoids.
-But bleeding along with abdominal pain is a bigger concern.
+Blood in bowel movements: Painless bleeding is not a big concern, as it’s usually from hemorrhoids.
+But bleeding along with abdominal pain is a symptom that causes concern.